 Confirmation Deposit

-• Approximately two weeks after receiving a letter of acceptance, applicants must submit a $200 initial confirmation deposit to hold their position in the entering class.
-By March 1, an additional $200 confirmation deposit will be required.
+• Within two weeks after receiving a letter of acceptance, applicants must submit a $200 initial confirmation deposit to hold their position in the entering class.
+By March 1, an additional $200 confirmation deposit will be required (totaling $400).
+If the applicant submitted their application by November 1, no deposit is required.

 • Applicants that receive a letter of acceptance after March 1 will be required to submit the total admission deposit of $400.

-• These deposits will be credited after the first semester of matriculation.
+• Deposits will be credited after the first semester of matriculation.

 Criminal Background Check